a-rose/obs-headless/README.md

 	- Same as obs-headless-dev with an extra step to reduce the image size.
 		Takes longer to build.

-Using the base image: you can start a container with obs-studio and obs-headless sources attached as volumes, so you can edit sources and rebuild in the container.
+Using the dev image: you can start a container with obs-headless sources attached as volumes, so you can edit sources and rebuild in the container.

+1. Start the container: `make shell-dev`.
+2. Build obs-headless (see Dockerfiles for build instructions)
+3. You can now edit the sources and rebuild from the container.
+Rebuild with `rb` and start with `st` (see etc/bashrc for aliases).

+Using the base image, you can also build obs-studio from sources.

 1. Clone obs-studio on your host (see obs-headless-builder.Dockerfile for the repo URL)
 2. Set `obs_sources` in Makefile to the path where you just cloned obs-studio